RWE Lochelbank Wind Farm Community Benefit Fund

 Grants may support a wide range of costs, for example the costs of equipment, staff or sessional workers, consultations, running costs for local groups, maintenance or refurbishment of community facilities and more.

 Grants in excess of £2,500 can be considered in exceptional circumstances.
-If you wish to apply for more than £2,500 please contact the Fund Coordinator (contact details below) to discuss your proposal before completing the application form.
+If you wish to apply for more than £2,500 please contact the Community Funds Adviser (contact details below) to discuss your proposal before completing the application form.

 Applicants are also encouraged to consider the following when preparing applications: